Richard Garrard (rower)

-Richard Garrard (born 26 July 1943) is an Australian former rower.
-He was a seven-time Australian national champion who rowed at the elite level for a fifteen-year period from 1964-79.
+Richard Garrard (born 26 July 1943) is an Australian former representative rower.
+He was a seven-time Australian national champion who rowed at the elite level for a fifteen-year period from 1964-79 initially in the open division and later as a lightweight.
 He competed in the men's coxless four event at the 1964 Summer Olympics and won a bronze medal at the 1977 World Rowing Championships.

 Club and state rowing

 Raised in Melbourne, Gerrard was educated at and took up rowing at Xavier College, Melbourne in 1958.
 He joined the Mercantile Rowing Club in 1959 whilst still at school and won a novice pair in that year.
 He first won a Victorian state championship in 1962 aged nineteen with Bob Lachal in a coxed pair.

 Victorian state selection first came for Gerrard in 1963, but as a reserve for the King's Cup eight and he did not race in a state crew till 1966 when he was in the bow seat of the Victorian eight which won the King's Cup that year.
-It was his sole state appearance at the Interstate Regatta.
+That would be his sole state appearance at the Interstate Regatta.